 If the environment you train in is cool and dry and/or you wear moisture-wicking training shirts, you’re less likely to have moist contact with the chest strap.

 This means you may often get incorrect or sporadic readings, especially at the beginning of workouts.
-So adding moisture to the electrodes of the strap becomes even more important to ensure the best connectivity and highest level of accuracy during training.
+So adding moisture to the electrode area on the skin-side the strap as well as the front of the strap becomes even more important to ensure the best connectivity and highest level of accuracy during training.

 General Maintenance:

 Heart rate monitor straps need to be free of non-conductive residues to sense the electrical activity of our heart and send that info from the strap to the transmitter.
 If the electrode area of the strap and the connection ports that the transmitter snaps onto get too dirty, then they need to be cleaned.
-After each use, rinse the belt with water and let it dry in the shade to prevent sweat residue buildup.
+After each use, rinse the belt with water, gently wipe it off, and let it dry to prevent sweat residue buildup.
 Once every couple of weeks, do a deeper clean of the strap.

 See the full details in the question about cleaning at the FAQ link below.